 How much do rural doctors make?

-Australia is renowned for its vast landscapes, from its bustling urban centers to its expansive rural areas.
+Australia is renowned for its vast landscapes, from its bustling urban centres to its expansive rural areas.
 For medical professionals, this geographical diversity translates to varying opportunities and challenges, especially in terms of remuneration.
 Rural doctors, in particular, play an invaluable role in providing essential healthcare services to communities that might otherwise have limited access.
 But how does their compensation reflect this?

 A doctor's ability to earn varies - It depends on what level of training they are at and what specialty of medicine they are in, but this is slightly different when it comes to rural medicine, as most rural doctors need to work as rural generalists across a range of specialties.
 This article will cover how much rural doctors are earning in Australia, and how you can increase your earnings.